CCTV173/StochasticDisGamesOpt/README.md

-## Stochastic Gradient-Push for the Distributed Variational Inequalities"
+## Stochastic Gradient-Push for the Distributed Variational Inequalities